lucasdevtec/prime-flix/README.md

 # Prime-Flix

-This is a solution for
+This is a project created to deepen my knowledge of API consumption.

 ## Table of contents